ahhatem/devops-exercises/api/README.md

 - DB: the postgresql url to connect in the form of: postgres://username:password@dbhostname:dbport/database

 These two variables need to be set with docker-compose (API_PORT, API_DB).

+### Expected result:
+The api should be accessible on the url: http://<api hostname>:<api port>/api/status
+The page should output the date as selected from the DB.
+This would confirm the call to the API is working and the API connected successfully to the DB.